Domattee/gymTouch/README.md

 The only requirement is that the environment be a mujoco environment with an attribute ```sim```, as that attribute is used to access the underlying mujoco simulation.

 In the example above we return touch information as a force vector.
-Look into ```get_force_vector_obs``` and the sample environment if you would like different types of touch information, such as the normal force only.
+Look into ```get_touch_obs``` and the sample environment if you would like different types of touch information, such as the normal force only.

 You can also plot the sensor points for a given geom using ```plot_points``` from ```gymTouch.utils```.